3 Key Strategies For Paying Less Taxes In Brooklyn

 Ideal amount: Most of your retirement savings should go here

-This is where you want the majority of your retirement dollars, because
+This is where you want the majority of your retirement dollars, because it grows tax-free, can be withdrawn tax-free, and does not count towards your provisional income.

-Bottom Line: Determine What You Believe About Future Tax Rates
+Determine What You Believe About Future Tax Rates

 Remember that everyone’s financial situation and beliefs are different.

-On the other hand, if you agree with many financial advisors that taxes are likely to rise, it may be more beneficial to prioritize contributions to tax-free accounts instead.
+But, if you agree with many financial advisors that taxes are likely to rise, it may be more beneficial to prioritize contributions to tax-free accounts instead.

 Disclaimer: All content on sjmcares.com and its subpages is intended for informational and educational purposes only.
 It should not be interpreted as direct financial, insurance, or legal advice.
 Every person’s situation is unique, call 917-373-0117 to speak with a licensed advisor for personalized guidance.